Australian singles charts:

 Space Oddity entered the Kent charts on 26 February 1973 and peaked at #9.
 The song was #58 on the Top 100 of 1973.

-The song was on Space Oddity which entered the Kent album charts on 12 February 1973 and peaked at #21.
+The song is on Space Oddity which entered the Kent album charts on 12 February 1973 and peaked at #21.

 Inspired by Stanley Kubrick’s film 2001: A Space Odyssey (1968), with a title that plays on the film’s title, the song is about the launch into space of Major Tom, a fictional astronaut, and was released during a period of great interest in space flight.
 The song was originally released in the UK on 11 July 1969 and the United States’ Apollo 11 mission would launch five days later to become the first manned Moon landing.
 The lyrics have also been seen to lampoon the British space program which was, and still is, an unmanned project.